martinjonas/Q3B/Readme.md

 ./q3b file.smt2
 ```

-## Approximations
+## Variable bit-width approximations

 If the input formula contains non-linear multiplication, you might
-want to try underapproximations or overapproximations, since otherwise
+want to try underapproximations or overapproximations of variables,
-the conversion to BDD is unlikely to terminate in reasonable time.
+since otherwise the conversion to BDD is unlikely to terminate in
+reasonable time.
+If variable approximations are enabled, Q3B will fix
+some bits of chosen variables, which can result in smaller BDDs.

 To run the solver in parallel with underapproximations and
 overapproximations, run